 One particular course we had in the 3rd module called ‘Critical Reasoning and Systems Thinking’ was a subject I had not expected to ‘learn’.
 In fact, it is a subject which is not taught in many business schools.
-It was a course which involved questioning and challenging the status quo and the commonly held assumptions and facts.
+It was a course that involved questioning and challenging the status quo and the commonly held assumptions and facts.
 It was something so different that it took us a while to grasp the concept behind it.
 But once we got the hang of it, it was extremely intriguing and challenged our mental faculties.

 An interesting case we did in this course was that of the 26/11 terror attack which took place at the Taj hotel.
-We learnt that none of the staff members of Taj left the scene during the terror attack.
+We learned that none of the staff members of Taj left the scene during the terror attack.
 They knew all the paths and alleys which could have been used to get out and save themselves but not even a single person left the scene.
-Each and every person stayed back to help the guests staying at the hotel.
+Every person stayed back to help the guests staying at the hotel.

 They helped saved many lives by putting their own lives in danger and some lost their lives as well.
 It gave us a glimpse into what an essential role organizational culture plays in the life of people and what taking the road less traveled entails.
 The ethical dilemma which we face many times in our lives was addressed in this case.

 This was a course that taught me a lot of things and changed the way I looked and thought in many situations.
 The guest faculty, Prof Saji Gopinath, is the Dean of IIM Kozhikode and did a brilliant beyond the brilliant task in facilitating this mindset.